 Is your church considering going multisite?
 It would seem like every church leader I talk with is wrestling with this approach on reaching new communities.
-Studies have shown that basically every growing church is either already multisite or actively looking into it.
+Studies have shown that basically all growing churches are either already multisite churches or are actively looking into becoming one.

 What to Know About Multisite Churches